onflapp/LinCastorBrowserPlugins/docs/index.md

+# LinCastor Browser

+[LinCastor Browser](https://onflapp.github.io/blog/pages/LinCastorBrowser.html?utm_source=git) is an app that lets you choose a browser you want to open a link with.
+It works by becoming your default browser.
+When you click on a link it opens up with a menu and let you choose what action you want to take.
+Action can be an application or plugin script.

 # Create new plugin

 You can either use **Plugin Registration** dialog to create new plugin from a template.
 The dialog will create a temporary, read-only file that will have to be saved or copied into the **Scripts folder**.
 This is quite important, otherwise MacOS may refuse to run the script.